Last updated on January 16, 2023

-Late last month, the Biden Administration announced that come October 2022, a new plan to forgive student loan debt would be put into action.
-According to The White House, individuals making less than $125,000 a year (or families making less than $250,000 a year) will be able to apply for $10,000 in financial aid; applicants will receive up to $20,000 if they are Pell Grant Recipients.
-This is a one-time occurrence, and was legalized because it is classified as aiding those who were impacted by disaster.
+In response to this phenomena that has been classified as a national disaster, last month the Biden Administration announced a new plan to forgive student loan debt that would be put into action come October 2022.
+According to The White House, people making less than $125,000 a year (or families making less than $250,000 a year) will be able to apply for $10,000 in financial aid; applicants will receive up to $20,000 if they are Pell Grant Recipients.

-The White House affirms that the plan will aid low and middle income, marginalized, and diverse communities.
-This is reasonable considering low-income individuals and people of color are generally more likely to default on loans (Talk Poverty, Insight into Diversity).
-Hence, by aiding low to middle income groups, higher education becomes more accessible, creating social mobility.
+The White House affirms that the plan will aid low and middle income, marginalized, and diverse communities which seems reasonable considering that low-income individuals and people of color are generally more likely to default on loans (Talk Poverty, Insight into Diversity).
+Hence, by aiding low to middle income groups, higher education becomes more accessible and social mobility is created.
 At face value, the plan helps those who need it most.

 But is this really the best solution?
-Firstly, the average salary of people with bachelor’s degrees in the United States is just around $60,000 (NCES).
-If the government truly wants to aid only those who need it, it ought to set the cutoff for assistance at least somewhere near the mean salary of those with a degree.
-And this doesn’t even take into account that, again, 44% of those with student debt don’t even have degrees, meaning that many of those who need it most actually fall under the median salary of those with degrees.
+For starters, the median salary of those with bachelor’s degrees in the United States is just around $69,000 (NCES).
+However, Biden’s plan will aid those making below $125,000.
+So, if the government truly wants to aid those in need without overspending, it ought to set its threshold for qualification somewhere near the median salary of its intended beneficiaries.
+What’s more is that this does not take into account the 44% who have debt without a degree, meaning that many of those who need it the most actually fall under the median salary of those with degrees.

 However, the relationship between a university and a student is purely consensual- the individual consents to paying a fee in return for a degree.
 Because it is a choice to enter college, others are not obligated to assist you when that decision results in financial strain.
 On the other hand, when it comes to military or fire service taxes, we have the obligation to pay because those affected did not choose to be harmed and similarly, and the same may happen to us.

-Here’s the takeaway: Biden’s plan isn’t optimal because it helps more people than it needs to.
-Additionally, even if the plan creates good by helping those who need it, it doesn’t mean that using taxpayer dollars is the fairest way to do so.
+Here’s the thing: Biden’s plan is well intentioned, but it isn’t optimal since it helps more people than it needs to.
+And even if the plan creates good by helping those who need it, it doesn’t mean that using taxpayer dollars is the fairest way to do so.